Federal Signal (FSS)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

-Federal Signal’s five-year average ROIC was 13.8%, higher than most industrials businesses.
-This illustrates its management team’s ability to invest in profitable growth opportunities and generate value for shareholders.
+Federal Signal’s five-year average ROIC was 14.1%, beating other industrials companies by a wide margin.
+This illustrates its management team’s ability to invest in attractive growth opportunities and produce tangible results for shareholders.

 Federal Signal Trailing 12-Month Return On Invested Capital

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Fortunately, Federal Signal’s ROIC averaged 3.6 percentage point increases over the last few years.
+Federal Signal’s ROIC has increased over the last few years.
 This is a great sign when paired with its already strong returns.
 It could suggest its competitive advantage or profitable growth opportunities are expanding.

 11. Balance Sheet Assessment